-Here is the front in a “work in progress” state.
+Here is the front of the house in a “work in progress” state.

 Also the photo above shows the waterproof primer stage, in readiness for the spray application of the top coating of a weather resistant exterior textured wall coating.

 The house will look this good for at least the next 20 years so no more painting!